npm/npm-profile/lib/README.md

 this account is only allowed to login from certain networks and this ip is not on one of those networks.

-If the error was nenither of these thenthe error object will have a `code` property set to the HTTP response code and a `headers` property with the HTTP headers in the response.
+If the error was neither of these then the error object will have a `code` property set to the HTTP response code and a `headers` property with the HTTP headers in the response.